mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.bus.supply.active
 ```

-It is worth noting that the output reactive power of the generators remains the same, as shown in the following code snippet:
+It is worth noting that the output reactive power of the generators remains the same:
 ```@repl outputGenerator
 system.generator.output.reactive
 system.bus.supply.reactive